-This song to me represents consummate song writing.
-Engaging repetition, engaging structure changes, sound changes and climaxes, all while delivering my absolute favorite lyricism from Stevie.
-Stevie always had the ability to get deep with his lyrics with an accessible style of delivery.
-I feel like if everybody adapted what that song says in their minds, and hearts, the world be a different place.
+This song to me represents consummate songwriting.
+Engaging repetition, engaging structure changes, sound changes, and climaxes, all while delivering my absolute favorite lyricism from Stevie.
+Stevie always had the ability to get deep with his lyrics with an accessible delivery style.
+I feel like if everybody adopted what that song says into their minds and hearts, the world would be a different place.

 Now if you want the world to be righteously thugged out, you play this song instead!
 Wu-Tang has had an undeniable influence on me, and to most people’s surprise this is my favorite song by them, and one of my favorite songs in general.
-Everything from the Asian-originated string sample and mega dusty break loop screams “this is our song.”
-I feel like it’s arguably their best collaborative work (aside from “Da Mystery of Cheesboxin’) where almost all of them are on the track and they all contribute the best examples of their energy and dexteries.
+Everything from the Asian-originated string sample and the mega dusty break loop screams “this is my song.”
+I feel like it’s arguably their best collaborative work (aside from “Da Mystery of Cheesboxin’) where almost all of them are on the track.
+They all contribute the best examples of their energy and dexterity.